YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 equivalent to _q_ on _A_.

-## The incarnation of the problem in the field of digital circuit synthesis
+## II.
+The incarnation of the problem in the field of digital circuit synthesis

 We have prepared above that mathematically the problem is about finding equivalent functions and logic-programmatically it is a generate-and-test